 Arnink previously worked as a research associate in wine microbiology with Dr. Thomas Henick-Kling at the New York State Agricultural Experiment Station in Geneva, New York.
 Her research specialty was the microbial ecology of yeasts and bacteria found in wine.

 Through her work at the Station, Arnink acquired practical winemaking experience, both with small research lots and through collaborative studies with commercial wineries in New York.
-In addition, she gained extensive exposure to both commercial winemakers and the unique winemaking issues of the Finger Lakes region and she completed research towards her PhD.
+In addition, she gained extensive exposure to both commercial winemakers and the unique winemaking issues of the Finger Lakes region, and she completed research toward her PhD.